Butyrylcholinesterase

-Butyrylcholinesterase (HGNC symbol BCHE; EC 3.1.1.8), also known as BChE, BuChE, BuChase, pseudocholinesterase, or plasma (cholin)esterase, is a nonspecific cholinesterase enzyme that hydrolyses many different choline-based esters.
-In humans, it is made in the liver, found mainly in blood plasma, and encoded by the BCHE gene.
+Butyrylcholinesterase (HGNC symbol BCHE; EC 3.1.1.8), also known as BChE, BuChE, BuChase, pseudocholinesterase, or plasma (cholin)esterase, is a nonspecific cholinesterase, an enzyme that hydrolyses many different choline-based esters.
+In humans, it is made in the liver and found mainly in blood plasma.
+It is encoded by the BCHE gene.

-It is very similar to the neuronal acetylcholinesterase, which is also known as RBC or erythrocyte cholinesterase.
+It is very similar to the neuronal acetylcholinesterase, which is also known as RBC or "erythrocyte cholinesterase".
 The term "serum cholinesterase" is generally used in reference to a clinical test that reflects levels of both of these enzymes in the blood.
-Assay of butyrylcholinesterase activity in plasma can be used as a liver function test as both hypercholinesterasemia and hypocholinesterasemia indicate pathological processes.
+Assay of butyrylcholinesterase activity in plasma can be used as a liver function test, due to the fact that both hypercholinesterasemia and hypocholinesterasemia indicate pathological processes.
 The half-life of BCHE is approximately 10 to 14 days.

 Butyrylcholine is a synthetic compound that does not occur in the body naturally.
-It is used as a tool to distinguish between acetylcholinesterase and butyrylcholinesterase.
+It is used to distinguish between acetylcholinesterase and butyrylcholinesterase.